TykTechnologies/tyk-identity-broker/README.md

 A common use case for Tyk Gateway users is to enable users to log into a web app or mobile app using a social provider such as Google, but have that user use a token in the app that is time-delimited and issued by their own API (or in this case, Tyk).

 Tyk can act as an OAuth provider, but requires some glue code to work, in particular, generating a token based on the authentication of a third party, which needs to run on a server hosted by the owner of the application.
-This is not ideal in many scenarios where authentication has been delegated to a third-party provider (such as Google or Github).
+This is not ideal in many scenarios where authentication has been delegated to a third-party provider (such as Google or GitHub).

 In this case, we can enable this flow with Tyk Gateway by Using TIB.